A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-Initial studies focused on the application of Weibull distributions to wireless TCP/IP traffic.
+Here, $x \geq \mu $ and $\gamma, \alpha > 0$ where $\gamma$ is the shape parameter, $\mu$ is the location parameter and $\alpha$ is the scale parameter.
+The case where $\mu = 0$ and $\alpha = 1$ is called the standard WD, while the case where $\mu = 0$ is called the 2-parameter WD.
+Initial studies focused on the application of WDs to wireless TCP/IP traffic.
 Kullback et al.~{\cite{weibull_2009}}, highlighted the inadequacy of conventional distributions in modeling the marginal distribution of wireless TCP flow inter-arrival times.
-The authors proposed a piecewise Weibull distribution and a canonical multinomial cascade model to capture the salient characteristics of wireless TCP flow inter-arrivals.
+The authors proposed a piecewise WD and a canonical multinomial cascade model to capture the salient characteristics of wireless TCP flow inter-arrivals.
 This model achieved an acceptable accuracy for predicting packet loss rates.
 However, it states that while wireless TCP/IP can be partially modeled, particularly the inter-arrival times of new flows and the number of packets per flow, the arrival process of packets within a flow is not tractable due to correlations, periodicity, and inconsistency.

-Further research was done in modeling internet traffic across various network tiers utilizing the Weibull distribution.
-Arfeen et al~{\cite{weibull_2013}} focused on how the two-parameter Weibull distribution can be used in internet traffic modeling.
-It demonstrates how the Weibull distribution captures the transformation of inter-arrival process of all structural components of internet traffic (packets, flows, and sessions) as traffic moves from access to the core network.
+Further research was done in modeling internet traffic across various network tiers utilizing the WD.
+Arfeen et al~{\cite{weibull_2013}} focused on how the two-parameter WD can be used in internet traffic modeling.
+It demonstrates how the WD captures the transformation of inter-arrival process of all structural components of internet traffic (packets, flows, and sessions) as traffic moves from access to the core network.
 Furthermore, the authors show that given a suitable scale parameter (media or tier specific) the Weibull shape parameter can be used to zoom in from session to flow and to packet-level inter-arrivals.

-Later in 2019, A. Arfeen et al.~\cite{arfeen2019role} provide the analytical justification for why the traffic converges to Weibull distribution as traffic moves from access to core links.
-This convergence is attributed to the Weibull distribution's flexibility in capturing the stochastic properties of internet traffic at different levels (packets, flows, sessions).
+Later in 2019, A. Arfeen et al.~\cite{arfeen2019role} provide the analytical justification for why the traffic converges to WD as traffic moves from access to core links.
+This convergence is attributed to the WD's flexibility in capturing the stochastic properties of internet traffic at different levels (packets, flows, sessions).
 The study presents a comprehensive analysis of all structural components of internet traffic, linking fractal renewal processes to the modeling of correlated traffic.
 Additionally, the research validates Weibull-based count and interval traffic data modeling using both data fitness and queuing analysis.